funkensturm/ember-local-storage/README.md

   this.store.query('comment', { filter: { postId: /^12/ } });
 ```

-Starting with ember-data v1.13.7 you can use `queryRecord` to return only one record.
+You can use `queryRecord` to return only one record.
 See the [guides](http://guides.emberjs.com/v2.0.0/models/finding-records/#toc_querying-for-a-single-record) for an example.

 #### Export & Import